 Additionally, weight gain and obesity are huge risk factors for OSA.
 The menopause is known to be associated with weight gain and an overall redistribution of body fat, with more fat being stored in the throat area.
 This, in turn, puts additional pressure on the muscles keeping the airway open.

-For people suffering with mild sleep apnoea, it’s also a good idea to try to lose any excess weight.
+For people with mild sleep apnoea, it’s also a good idea to try to lose any excess weight.
 Regular exercise encourages better sleep, so by exercising you can enjoy the multiple benefits of increasing fitness, helping control weight, reducing apnoea and improving your sleep.

 When OSA is more severe, there are other treatment options available, such as wearing a specially fitted mouthpiece while sleeping.
 These hold the mouth/jaw/tongue in a specific manner to aid breathing.